 What is colour blindness?

 Colour (color) blindness (colour vision deficiency, or CVD) affects approximately 1 in 12 men (8%) and 1 in 200 women in the world.
 In Britain this means that there are approximately 3 million colour blind people (about 4.5% of the entire population), most of whom are male.
+Worldwide, there are approximately 300 million people with colour blindness, almost the same number of people as the entire population of the USA!

 There are different causes of colour blindness.
 For the vast majority of people with deficient colour vision the condition is genetic and has been inherited from their mother, although some people become colour blind as a result of other diseases such as diabetes and multiple sclerosis or they acquire the condition over time due to the aging process, medication etc.